Abhishek5211/Postify/README.md

 Shit Frontend Written By Me.
 Professional Backend written by Bikash.
-Original Backend Repo: https://github.com/thebikashpokhrel/Postify-dbms-backend.git create a blog database in my SQL and apply triggers and procedures specified in the backend.
+Original Backend Repo: https://github.com/thebikashpokhrel/Postify-dbms-backend.git

 ## Bakend .env config file
+Also
-create a blog database in my SQL and apply triggers and procedures specified in files in the backend.
+Create a blog database in my SQL and apply triggers and procedures specified in files in the backend.

 ```markdown
 ```plaintext